-Hannah Palmer Rolls Around In Unzipped & Soaking-Wet Swimsuit: ‘Daydreaming About You’
+Hannah Palmer Rolls Around In Unzipped & Soaking Wet Swimsuit: ‘Daydreaming About You’

 Hannah Palmer is back on the ‘Gram.
 The Maxim model took to Instagram earlier today for another of her killer updates – suffice to say that this blonde is racking up the followers for a reason.

 Hannah’s video today came straight from a sandy beach.
 The model had been filmed in mash-up footage as she flaunted her famous curves in a bathing suit, although all elements of the video saw this blue-eyed beauty in the same setting.
-Hannah was seen lying on the beach, kneeling pressed into the sand, and rolling onto her side for a brief moment.
+Hannah was seen lying on the beach, kneeling in the sand, and rolling onto her side for a brief moment.
 Today’s swimsuit appeared to be the same one donned by the model earlier this week, although there was a difference.
-While Hannah’s long-sleeved and unzipped one-piece appeared dry in her still Wednesday photo, the video today upped the ante: Hannah’s clingy bathing suit was soaking-wet here.
+While Hannah’s long-sleeved and unzipped one-piece appeared dry in her still Wednesday photo, the video today upped the ante: Hannah’s clingy bathing suit was soaking wet here.

 Fans would likely agree that the Arizona native was ticking a lot of boxes today.
 Hannah’s trademark cleavage was on full display – likewise, her toned and bronzed legs, curvy hips, and the direct gaze she’s known for piercing the camera with.